50ButtonsEach/hax-with-flic-osx/README.md

 **Installation**

+1. Download the repository by pressing the "Download ZIP" button.
-1. Mount the dmg file and drag and drop the HaxWithFlic.app to your applications folder
+2. Mount the dmg file and drag and drop the HaxWithFlic.app to your applications folder.
-2. When launching the application from the applications folder the first time it will ask you if you want to open a file that was downloaded from the internet.
+3. When launching the application from the applications folder the first time it will ask you if you want to open a file that was downloaded from the internet.
 Press open.
-3. Press on the flic icon in the menu bar and start using the application.
+4. Press on the flic icon in the menu bar and start using the application.
 For example, press scan if you want to add a new Flic.

 **Configuration**

-1. Press “Configure scripts..”
+1. Press “Configure scripts..”.
-2. Add search paths to the scripts you want to launch
+2. Add search paths to the scripts you want to launch.

 Please note that some actions (like window resizing) requires that you add “HackWithFlic” to the accessibility list under the privacy settings of your mac.
+You can turn off the audio notifications by unchecking the "Play audio" option.
+If you are using the button for tasks that require very low latency then you can lower the latency by checking the "Low latency mode" option, but remember that this will decrease the battery life of your flic significantly.
+The low latency mode reduces the latency down to 45ms from the normal 280ms.
+Notice however that these are worst case times and that the expected time is about half of that.
+The button down event always arrives before any other event, so it can be used for time critical applications.

 **Scripts**